-The meteorological situation of the synoptic situation on 14 and 15 October 2018 exhibited favourable ingredients leading was favourable to a HPE over Languedoc-Roussillonand particularly the Aude department.
-The remnants of the former hurricane Leslie are.
-The remnants of hurricane Leslie were involved in the formation of a Mediterranean surface low and its associated cold front (CF2).
+540 The meteorological situation of the 14 and 15 October 2018 exhibited favourable ingredients leading to a HPE over Languedoc-Roussillon and particularly the Aude department.
+The remnants of the former hurricane Leslie are involved in the formation of a Mediterranean surface low and its associated cold front (CF2).
 The rapid deepening of this Mediterranean surface low, extended by a trough over Languedoc-Roussillon, contributed to strengthen a low-level jet (LLJ) over the Mediterranean Sea.
-Meanwhile, a decaying cold front (CF1) remained quasi-stationary in the middle of the Aude department, west of the trough.
-The slow movement northwards of the Mediterranean surface low as well as the quasi-stationarity of its associated the trough sustained quasi-stationary atmospheric conditions during several hours over the Aude department, while continuously supplying conditionally unstable air parcels over the areathat continuously supplied conditionally unstable air parcels during several hours over the Aude department.
+Meanwhile, a cold front (CF1) remained quasi-stationary in the middle of the Aude department, west of the trough.
+The slow movement northwards of the Mediterranean low as well as the quasi-stationarity of its associated trough sustained quasi-stationary atmospheric conditions during several hours over the Aude department, while continuously supplying conditionally unstable air parcels over the area.

-A two-way grid nested numerical simulation at 1 km and 500 m horizontal resolutions was successfully is carried out with the Meso-NH modelwith initial and boundary conditions provided by the operational AROME analyses every 3 h.
-A comparison of the simulation with.
-The realism of this simulation is assessed using in particular near-surface analyses built from observations of standard and personal weather stationswas performed.
-Compared to observations, the simulation delays by approximately 3 h the arrival of the precipitation system the arrival of precipitation ahead of CF2 over the Aude department as well as the end of the HPE over the west of this department.
-The Also, the location where both CF1 and the trough remained remain quasi-stationary is well simulated, around 10 km farther west than in analyses, but the stationarity duration of both low-level mesoscale boundaries is overestimated by 3 to 4.5 h.
-Simulated longer than observed.
-Consistent with these longer stationarities and the delay, simulated 24 h accumulated precipitation is found realistic but slightly overestimated compared to observations.
+A two-way grid nested numerical simulation at 1 km and 500 m horizontal resolutions was successfully carried out with the Meso-NH model with initial and boundary conditions provided by the operational AROME analyses every 3 h.
+A comparison of the simulation with near-surface analyses built from observations of standard and personal weather stations was performed.
+Compared to observations, the simulation delays by approximately 3 h the arrival of the precipitation system ahead of CF2 over the Aude department as well as the end of the HPE over the west of this department.
+The location where both CF1 and the of both low-level mesoscale boundaries is overestimated by 3 to 4.5 h.
+Simulated 24 h accumulated precipitation is found realistic but slightly overestimated compared to observations.
 This overestimation is consistent with the delay that caused longer precipitation over the Aude department.

-Despite these differences, the simulation is considered realistic enough and taken as the reference (REF) to study the case. slightly overestimated.
+Despite these differences, the simulation is considered realistic enough and taken as the reference (REF) to study the case.